-Mass Audubon camps recognize the various needs of campers at different ages and stages of development, and with those needs, campers must be treated individually.
+Mass Audubon camps recognize the various needs of campers at different ages and stages of development, and that campers must be treated individually.
+The family will be notified of issues leading to a child's termination from a Mass Audubon camp.

-Mass Audubon reserves the right to dismiss any camper whose actions or behaviors jeopardize the overall health and goals of the camp_including campers requiring routine on-going one-on-one attention and direction specific to behavioral issues.
-Mass Audubon also reserves the right to dismiss the enrolled participant of any family member whose actions interfere with the successful operation of the camp.
+Mass Audubon reserves the right to dismiss any camper whose actions or behaviors jeopardize the overall health and goals of the camp, including campers requiring routine, ongoing one-on-one attention and direction related to behavioral issues.
+Mass Audubon also reserves the right to dismiss any enrolled participant whose actions interfere with the successful operation of the camp.
 Repeated failure to comply with camp rules and/or procedures will result in dismissal.
-The family will be notified in writing of any issues leading to a child's termination from a Mass Audubon camp.
-The following are the steps leading up to and culminating in termination:
+No refunds will be given for behavior-based termination of participation.